bjrnbrn/pybeats/README.md

     _accepted values:_

-    **'.' :**    _no sample will be placed at triggerpoint previous sample will play_
+    **'.' :**    _no sample will be placed at triggerpoint. previous sample will play_

     **'X' :**     _sample will be placed at position with full amplitude_

     **'5' :**     _sample will be placed at position with half amplitude. possible: 0-9_

-    - ALL PATTERNS OF A SONG HAVE TO BE OF SAME LENGTH
+    - ALL PATTERNS OF A SONG HAVE TO BE OF THE EXACT SAME LENGTH
     - BUT: '|' will be ignored
-    - possible are one-line or multiple line patterns
+    - possible are one line or multiple line patterns
-    - one line patterns are strings, multiple line patterns are list of strings
+    - one line patterns are strings, multiple line patterns are a list of strings

 3. Align: